Sonamkhadka/CritiqueAI/CONTRIBUTING.md

 ### Security Vulnerabilities

 If you discover a security vulnerability, please do NOT open a public issue.
-Instead, send an email to [your-email@example.com] with details about the vulnerability.
+Instead, submit a confidential security report through the repository's security advisories.

 ## How to Suggest Features